 The game shall be played by two teams of 11 players each, one of whom shall be the goalkeeper.
-In addition, a minimum of seven players are required to start and finish a game.
+In addition, not fewer than seven players are required to start and finish a game.

-A.R.
-9. Team A starts with 10 players.
+- A.R.
+3.1.a.
+Team A starts with 10 players.
 May the 11th player join the team during a suspension of play?
-RULING: Yes, provided that the player is listed on the game roster, reports to the official scorer and is beckoned by the referee.

-A.R.
-10. A player is ejected before the start of a match.
+RULING: Yes, provided that the player is listed on the game roster, reports to the official scorer and is beckoned by the referee. - A.R.
+3.1.b.
+A player is ejected before the start of a match.
 Shall the team play with only 10 players?
-RULING: No, the team may begin the match with another player in place of the ejected player.
+RULING: No, the team may begin the match with another player in place of the ejected player. - A.R.
+3.1.c.
+Is there a limit on the number of players allowed to dress for a game?
+RULING: No, unless restricted by the appropriate governing sports authority.